2hip3ng/InterCSE/InterCSE/README.md

 If you encounter any problem when directly loading the models by HuggingFace's API, you can also download the models manually from the above table and use `model = AutoModel.from_pretrained({PATH TO THE DOWNLOAD MODEL})`.

-## Train SimCSE
+## Train InterCSE

-In the following section, we describe how to train a SimCSE model by using our code.
+In the following section, we describe how to train a InterCSE model by using our code.

 ### Requirements